 In particular, head to Liston square and the Esplanade.
 For clubs and beach parties on the island, spend a few nights in the coastal areas of Ipsos, Paleokastritsa, Glyfada, and Dasia.

 The bustling resort towns of Malia and Hersonissos are considered the wildest party spots in Crete.
-They tend to attract a young, international crowd, many of whom are British students looking to let loose over the summer.
+They tend to attract a young, international crowd, many of whom are British university students looking to let loose over the summer.

 Meanwhile, Heraklion, Rethymno, and Chania offer something a little more sophisticated.
 There are enough great bars in Heraklion to keep you occupied for weeks.